wasdk/WebAssemblyStudio/README.md

 ### Contributing

-You can start off with [easy issues](https://github.com/mbebenita/WebAssemblyStudio/labels/good%20first%20issue)
+You can start off with [easy issues](https://github.com/mbebenita/WebAssemblyStudio/labels/good%20first%20issue).

-Any doubts or questions ? you can always find us on slack http://wasm-studio.slack.com
+Any doubts or questions?
+You can always find us on slack at http://wasm-studio.slack.com

 Need a slack invite? https://wasm-studio-invite.herokuapp.com/